Deep down, you know what you business to start.

 Did you notice we tend to trust everyone but ourselves?

 You believe your teacher when he tells you you’re not good at math.
 You believe your friends when they tell you you’re not pretty enough.
-You believe your colleagues when they tell you you’re not cut out for that promotion.
+You believe your colleagues when they tell you you don’t have what it takes to quit your job and start your business.

 What if you believed in yourself instead?